 The Goodspeed River is located in Holberg.
-Fishermen will find a variety of fish including rainbow trout, cutthroat trout, and sea run cutthroat along with chinook and chum salmon when the salmon are running.
+Fishermen will find a variety of fish including rainbow trout, cutthroat trout, steelhead trout, and sea-run cutthroat along with chinook and chum salmon when the salmon are running.

 Whether your spin casting, trolling or fly fishing your chances of getting a bite here are pretty good.
 So grab your rod and tackle and head out to Holberg to try your luck in the river.

 Holberg is a great little place to visit and besides the Goodspeed river, there are many places, trails, lakes, rivers, and beaches within a short drive from Holberg.